root-project/web/manual/histograms/index.md

 For tests of histogram-histogram compatibility:
 - [TH1::Chi2Test](https://root.cern/doc/master/classTH1.html#a6c281eebc0c0a848e7a0d620425090a5) for performing a chi2 test between two histograms.
 This tests works also for multi-dimensional histograms, but it requires to have non-empty bins.
-- [TH1::KolmogorovTest](https://root.cern/doc/master/classTH1.html#aeadcf087afe6ba203bcde124cfabbee4) to perform the Kolgomorov-Smironov test on the two histograms.
+- [TH1::KolmogorovTest](https://root.cern/doc/master/classTH1.html#aeadcf087afe6ba203bcde124cfabbee4) to perform the Kolmogorov-Smirnov test on the two histograms.
 Note that this tests works only for
   1-D histograms and it has a
   bias for binned data and should be used if the bin size is sufficiently small.
 - [TH1::AndersonDarlig](https://root.cern/doc/master/classTH1.html#aa395c473ea9693359a74189fbe0ee0db) working only for 1-D histograms.